NatronGitHub/Natron/Documentation/source/guide/getstarted-environment-menus.rst

 Show project Settings...

 Show project errors log...
-  This console shows error issued while rendering.(e.g. GPU specific errors can be inspected here as this is a sensitive area depending on your computer configuration)
+  This console shows error issued while rendering.(e.g. GPU specific errors can be inspected here as this is a sensitive area depending on your computer configuration).

 Show/Hide application console
   This console shows error that may occur when Natron's configuration change (e.g. new plugins installed).
-Also handy to get the result of your python scripts
+Also handy to get the result of your python scripts.

 Enter Full Screen
-  Save some screen space removing the title bar of Natron
+  Save some screen space removing the title bar of Natron.